Grosmont Tunnel: History

 The Horse Tunnel is castellated at its northern portal but plainer at the southern end.
 In his book, The North Yorkshire Moors Railway, Michael Vanns states that in the early days of railway building, such castellations were significant of the railway company's individuality and also to assure passengers of the safety of the structure they were about to enter.
 The Horse Tunnel is believed to have been designed and built by George Stephenson, who was the overall engineer for the whole route from Whitby to Pickering.
 Because of its early construction date, it is reputed to be the oldest castellated tunnel in England and also one of the oldest passenger railway tunnels in England.

 When the railway was upgraded to steam locomotion in the 1840s by the York and North Midland Railway (Y&NMR), the Horse Tunnel was not big enough to accommodate trains, so a longer tunnel, 146 yard long, was constructed to the west and was double track throughout.
 The original tunnel was retained to allow access to the workman's cottages on the south side of the tunnel.
 It was designed by John Cass Birkenshaw (the then architect for the Y&NMR), was grade II listed in 1989 and is still used by trains on the NYMR.

 When the railway was re-opened as a heritage concern in 1973, the Horse Tunnel was used as an access point to the NYMR engine sheds which are located at the southern portal of both tunnels.
 The Horse Tunnel is now grade II* listed and is still in use as a thoroughfare to allow visitors to the NYMR access to viewing areas around the engine sheds.
-In the 2016 autumn gala on the NYMR, temporary track was laid through the tunnel to a gauge, thereby allowing steams trains to work through the Horse Tunnel for the first time in its 180-year history.
+In the 2016 autumn gala on the NYMR, temporary track was laid through the tunnel to a gauge, thereby allowing steam trains to work through the Horse Tunnel for the first time in its 180-year history.